chasingmaxwell/drupal-schematic/README.md

 [features](https://www.drupal.org/project/features), and
 [master](https://www.drupal.org/project/master) to create the "schematic" for a Drupal site.
-The not-so-secret sauce that makes this project useful are the `./build` and `./deploy` scripts it ships with.
+The not-so-secret sauce that makes this project useful are the `./build` and `./deploy` commands it provides.
 These scripts take the state of your project and either build a Drupal site for local development or deploy the site remotely.

-__NOTE: Currently only deployment to Pantheon is supported.__ This was all I needed when initially developing this project.
-If you need support for another deployment method, let's chat!
+__NOTE: Currently Pantheon is the only supported deployment target.__ This was all I needed when initially developing this project.
+If you need support for another deployment target, let's chat!

 ## Dependencies